 The EU has thrown a spanner in the works on glyphosates.
 EU countries have voted to renew the licence of glyphosate; but while farmers were pushing for 15 year renewal, instead it’s gone for five.
 Farmers have welcomed the extension, but with only five years its future use still remains uncertain.

 The commission has dismissed the carcinogenic concerns, citing insufficient scientific evidence.
 But other scientists disagree, so that doesn’t allay current concerns.
 Consumers are still going to be worried about contamination of the human foodchain.
-Its toxicity is reckoned to be low, but the Soil Association has regularly found traces in bread.
+Its toxicity is reckoned to be low, but the Soil Association has regularly found traces in bread - with the resulting publicity perpetuating consumer concerns.

 As a farmer, I want people to believe that food is safe to eat; and I’m also keen to play my part as a custodian of the land.
 In our hands is the future of the soil, and the future of food.